 But, I was used to that.

 This had a really extraordinary side-effect.
 My scrambling to demonstrate engagement with my students went above and beyond what many of their other instructors had done.
 Because of this, we built a foundation of trust.
 They challenged themselves by writing about experiences that had long lain hidden in the dark shadows of their memories.
 They wrote passionately, carefully crafting their sentences and paragraphs to convey their thoughts as clearly as possible.
-They shared laughter and tears.
-They learned.
+They were committed to learning.

 Of course, when I was offered a full-time position, I panicked and moved across the country.

 In my thirties, I worked at the front desk of an animal hospital.
 We had regular patients, which led to regular humans, which led to an expectation that I would remember their faces when they came in for their monthly, weekly, daily appointments.
 Only, I couldn’t remember faces.
 I would spend the first few minutes of my shift reading the schedule.
-If I wasn’t familiar with the pets, I would look up their accounts to find out if they were dogs/cats, males/females, etc. Then, when it was appointment time, I would make my educated guess, smiling warmly at the ding of the bell as the door opened.
+If I wasn’t familiar with the pets, I would look up their accounts to find out whether they were dogs or cats and what breed they were.
+Then, when it was appointment time, I would make my educated guess, smiling warmly at the ding of the bell as the door opened.

 “Hello, [person’s name]!
 It is good to see you again!
 How is [pet’s name]?
 Go ahead and have a seat while I check you in.”
 Nine out of ten times, I got it right.
 If I messed up and the owner’s sibling/parent/child/neighbor came in instead, I would make a joke about how I am better with furry faces, which was not untrue.